 Certosa di Padula (or Certosa di San Lorenzo) is the largest monastery in Italy and the second largest in Europe.
 It was awarded World Heritage Site status in 1998.
 The monastery boasts the biggest cloister in the world, covering 12.000 m² and surrounded by 84 columns.
 A spiral staircase of marble leads to the monastery’s library.
 The principal part of the charterhouse, in Baroque style, is 51.500 m² large with 320 rooms.

 Open to tourists since 1932, the caves attract more than 100.000 visitors per year.
 The first section is tackled by a boat towed with a steel wire cable leading to the pathway.
 The prehistoric caverns, dating back 35 million years, are used to stage a spectacular play inspired by Dante’s “L’Inferno”- the caves (also Grotte dell’Angelo) navigated via by the underground river Negro that to reach the lake and waterfall where the journey through Hell’s circles begins.

-SPECIAL OFFERWELLNESS AUTUMN IN SOUTH ITALY FARM HOUSEorganic food, private SPA area, wide garden with olive trees, solarium
+SPECIAL OFFERWELLNESS Winter IN SOUTH ITALY FARM HOUSEorganic food, private SPA area, wide garden with olive trees, solarium